aiborra11/volatility-calculator/README.md

 https://github.com/aiborra11/crypto-scraper

-Soon, I will include the volatility calculator into the crypto-scraper.
+Soon, I will include the volatility-calculator into the crypto-scraper.